octobusjs/octobus/docs/1 - Intro.md

 If you are like me, you'll always forget the position of the parameters (does the cost come first?).

-PHP knows it better - http://phpsadness.com/sad/9 - positional parameters suck, let's simulate named parameters:
+PHP knows it better - http://phpsadness.com/sad/9 - positional parameters suck, so let's simulate named parameters:

 ```js
 const cpm = ({ cost, impressions }) => (cost / impressions) * 1000;
 ```

 Cool, now let's say you published a library featuring your CPM calculator.
 But someone using it realizes he's getting infinite CPMs.
 It happens when you have 0 impressions - the CPM should be 0 too.
-He has to wrap your function and change all the calls to your function with his wrapped func:
+He has to wrap your function and change all the calls to your function with his wrapped function:

 ```js